bennylope/django-site-broadcasts/README.rst

 announcements that should be displayed across a site.

-Each broadcast message consists of a short message, an optional start time, and a completion time, when the

-should be displayed across a site
+Each broadcast message consists of a short message, an optional start time, and a completion time, when the should be displayed across a site.

 Installation
 ============

+Use pip:

+    pip install django-site-broadcasts

-Clone the repository and use the ``setup.py`` file to install the application.
+Or clone the repository and use the ``setup.py`` file to install the application.

     python setup.py install